 A semester in a primary school on the edge of Bangkok followed.
 Then we headed back to Europe, and taught in Madrid, Spain for six months.
 We did a summer in Bournemouth at an adult summer school where we stayed in what seemed like the Big Brother House – without the cameras (we think).
 Hot footing it back to Asia, we got stuck in Bangkok for a spell when anti-government protesters closed the airport, which led to a job offer in Haiphong, Vietnam at Apollo English, a language school.

 After a year in Haiphong, we moved to Ho Chi Minh City, initially for six months.
 We taught academic English at a language centre and a university and six months led to nearly four years, when we thought it was about time we moved on.
 We chose to take a job at a university in Shanghai, which was a bad decision.
 Although Shanghai was fun, the job was not for us, so we moved on after a semester.

 Luckily, a language school in Odessa, Ukraine, needed two teachers almost as soon as we left Shanghai, so we went to experience life in the ex-Soviet Union.
 This was in February 2014.
 Yes, shortly before the revolution, the annexation of Crimea and the start of the war.
 An interesting time to live there.

-For the last nine, nearly ten years, we blogged as Rat on the Road on Travelblog.org.
+For nearly ten years, we blogged as Rat on the Road on Travelblog.org.
 The links on this page take you to the various stories we wrote there.
-As it comes up to our decade anniversary, we decided to set up a separate blog.
+After our decade anniversary, we decided to set up a separate blog.
 We want to give some more advice about teaching English and living abroad, while continuing to tell our stories of our travels and our life.